Fleas and Ticks on Pets: Detection, Removal, and Protection Guide

-Welcome to Part Two of our three part series on fleas and ticks.
-If you recall, in Part One, we discussed how to prepare for flea and tick season.
-We also talked about what, we, as pet owners can do to reduce the risk of a flea and tick infestation.
-Today, in Part Two, we will discuss what to do if you happen to spot fleas and ticks on your pet.
+Welcome to the second installment of our three-part flea and tick series.
+If you remember, in the first segment, we explored preparation strategies for flea and tick season.
+We also covered what we, as pet owners, can implement to minimize the likelihood of a flea and tick infestation.
+Today, in the second segment, we’ll explore what steps to take should you discover fleas and ticks on your pet.

-Later on, in Part Three of our series, we will talk about the ‘10 Best Things That We Can Do’ in order to get rid of fleas and ticks on the spot.
+Subsequently, in the third segment of our series, we’ll explore the ’10 Best Strategies That We Can Implement’ to eliminate fleas and ticks immediately.

-Let’s begin, however, by talking about things that pet owners need to know about both of these nasty parasites.
+Let’s start, however, by covering essential information that pet owners need to understand about both of these troublesome parasites.

 Fleas and Ticks Feed On Our Pets